evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/16-workflow-architecture.md

 This chapter is complete when:

-- Core workflows are documented.
+- Business workflows are documented.
-- Workflow lifecycle is defined.
+- Workflow states and transitions are defined.
-- State transitions are specified.
+- AI orchestration is specified.
-- AI participation is documented.
+- Human Digital Twin synchronization is documented.
+- Domain events are identified.
-- Automation rules are identified.
+- Automation rules are established.
-- Security validations are defined.
+- Monitoring and KPIs are defined.
-- Governance model is established.
+- Workflow versioning and governance are documented.
 - Visual artifacts are available.
 - Traceability is complete.